Sustainability-Related Disclosures

 2. Data sources & processing

 We have built our own proprietary reporting tool to aggregate PAI indicators using MSCI data and we follow their aggregation methodology.
-We are continuously developing our tool to include SFDR additional PAIs or updates to our methodology and we will continue to review how we embed in our investment process as PAI data becomes more readily available and reliable.
+Since launch, we have developed our tool to include SFDR additional PAIs or updates to our methodology and we will continue to review how we embed in our investment process as PAI data becomes more readily available and reliable.

 Considering current data shortcomings, we also provide coverage information by asset type alongside the PAI indicators.
 We expect the availability of responsible investment data sourced from other fund managers and investee companies, including PAIs, to develop and improve over time.
 We will continue to work with our third-party data providers to improve the data availability and quality and integrate these considerations into our investment and financial advice processes.